WaunBroderick/Conduit/README.md

 Notes for editing

-1. cmd-shift-v to open the markdown previewer in VSCode
+1. cmd-shift-v to open the markdown previewer in VSCode for Quality Assurance